 Motivating employees to complete certifications can be incredibly difficult if the certification doesn’t directly apply to their core job functions.
 Even with mandatory certification courses (such as ones about occupational health and safety that can be applied to virtually any job role), it’s important to connect the subject of the training with the employee’s work to keep them motivated to complete the course.

 When a certification isn’t important to the employee, they’ll simply see it as wasted time and will do what they can to avoid wasting that time.
+Aligning certification goals with current job tasks makes the training feel more practical.
+When employees see how each module supports their daily responsibilities, completion rates improve.

 Another commonly-cited reason for employees not getting certifications is a lack of training resources or budget.
 If there are no training resources available, employees might not be able to pass certification tests when they’re administered by a third party.